 For around $595, the program can be further specialized with regional-focused, master-level certifications.
 Candidates can focus on any of the major wine regions of France, including Alsace, Bordeaux, and Loire.

 The WSG is friendly toward wine professionals, enthusiasts, travelers, and anyone looking to expand their knowledge.
-Curriculums are self-paced with reading materials and quizzes, and you can can exams via an online proctor if you wish.
+Curriculums are self-paced with reading materials and quizzes, and you can take exams via an online proctor if you wish.

 For those who prefer to study in situ, the guild runs immersion study trips to European winemaking regions.
 All graduates leave the program with post-nominals.